ethanlxz/Averis_Hackathon2026/README.md

 ```

 After the app opens, import the bundled data by clicking **Import inbox** on the
 dashboard.
+Initial setup and processing can take approximately 15 minutes, so
+allow the import to finish and do not start it more than once.
+You can also
-You can also import from the command line:
+import from the command line:

 ```bash
 docker compose exec averis python scripts/import_input_data.py --reset
 ```

+When the import is complete, open the **BL Comparison** page, leave the mode set
+to **Pending only**, and click **Verify all**.
+This extraction and verification
+step is required to process the pending BL comparison emails and produce their
+final verification results.

 The container reads: